netsage-project/netsage-pipeline/website/docs/deploy/docker_install_simple.md

 title: Docker Default Installation Guide
 sidebar_label: Docker Simple
 ---

-## Dockerized Nfdump

-If you wish to use dockerized version of the collectors, then there are three components to be aware of.

-- collector docker container needs to run listening for sflow, or netflow traffic.
+The default Docker installation can bring up 2 nfdump collectors and the Netsage Pipeline (Importer plus logstash pipeline).
+It can work with one sflow and/or one netflow and/or any number of tstat data sources.

+### To begin

+Install Docker/compose and clone this project (netsage-pipeline) from github.

+There are four things that need to be done to make the nfdump sflow and netflow collectors (sfcapd and nfcapd processes that listen for incoming flow data) work with the Netsage Pipeline.

-- an ENV value needs to be set that tags the sensor name.
+- an ENV value needs to be set that sets the sensor name.
 - a unique data output path should be set.
 - importer needs to be updated to be aware of the filepath and the sensor name.

-### Step 1 Create a config
+### Docker-compose.override.yml

-The default pattern is defined in the docker-compose.override_example.yml.
+The default pattern for running the Pipeline is defined in the docker-compose.override_example.yml.
+Copy this to docker-compose.override.yml.
 By default we bring up a single netflow collector and a single sflow collector.
 For most people this is more than enough.
 You may wish to delete collectors you're not using.

 ```sh
 cp docker-compose.override_example.yml docker-compose.override.yml